masterminds-kenya/social_network/checklist.md

 - [x] Refactor User Model, less PII, no admin, connect to posts/media
 - [x] Have the ability for a single FB user to have many IG profiles on our app?
 - [x] User Model creation works if new Influencer has multiple IG accounts.
-- [ ] ?DB create handles update if record already exists?
+- [x] ?DB create handles update if record already exists?
-  - [ ] Corrects for double click on starting any API fetch and save process
+  - [?]
+Corrects for double click on starting any API fetch and save process
   - [x] Corrects for overlapping results from a previous batch of posts requests
-  - [ ] Corrects for overlapping results from a previous batch of insights requests
+  - [x] Corrects for overlapping results from a previous batch of insights requests
-  - [ ] Corrects for overlapping results from a previous batch of audiences requests
+  - [x] Corrects for overlapping results from a previous batch of audiences requests
 - [s] Manage incoming insight duplications
 - [s] How do we want to organize audience data?
 - [s] Refactor Audience Model to parse out the gender and age group fields